Julboben/vite-plugin-src-update/README.md

 # vite-plugin-src-update

 `update-vite-tag` is a Vite plugin that automatically updates a template file with development or production script tags for your project assets, ensuring the correct scripts are loaded depending on your build environment.
-It supports configuration for development scripts, CDN usage, and custom template file paths.
+It supports multiple coding languages, configuration for CDN usage, and custom template file path.

 ## Installation